 When The Core thing happened it was a surprise to me, because I was just coming back from an injury.
 The NEXUS was running rampant on SmackDown and Raw, and here I was on SmackDown with another faction.
-On my re debut, I had to take out Big Show, with a Hulk Hogan style body slam on Andre ‘The Giant’, and it was like holy crap I’m back.
+On my re-debut, I had to take out Big Show, with a Hulk Hogan style body slam on Andre ‘The Giant’, and it was like holy crap I’m back.

-To be supported with guy like, Heath Slater, Wade Barrett and Justin Gabriel was great, we had such a good laugh together.
+To be supported with guys like, Heath Slater, Wade Barrett and Justin Gabriel was great, we had such a good laugh together.
 We had the opportunity to get in there with likes of The Rock and CM Punk, and it was fun, I really enjoyed being part of that group.

 What was it like when you became Intercontinental Champion?

-First of all I won that title on Father’s Day, and it was a couple of years after I had buried my dad, so it was very emotional for me.
-At the same time I was thinking about all the people that had won the Intercontinental title, guys like The Rock, Bret Hart, all the way back to Pat Patterson.
+First of all, I won that title on Father’s Day, and it was a couple of years after I had buried my dad, so it was very emotional for me.
+At the same time, I was thinking about all the people that had won the Intercontinental title, guys like The Rock, Bret Hart, all the way back to Pat Patterson.
 This title meant so much to so many people, I was ready for what comes next and it was very exciting.

 How were you told about your release from WWE?

 I had surgery in January for a hernia that I had developed over the past year being home and lifting heavy.
-I received a letter saying that my contract was going to be ending on April 6th and that was it, till this day I still haven’t had a phone call from anybody from WWE, so it was bitter sweet.
+I received a letter saying that my contract was going to be ending on April 6th and that was it, till this day I still haven’t had a phone call from anybody from WWE, so it was bittersweet.